caampa/Fuzzy-Logic-Controller/README.md

 # Fuzzy-Logic-Controller
 System that allows a Pioneer robot to perform a Right Edge Following implementing Fuzzy Logic

-The structure of the system can be seen in the [` FL_classdiagram.png `].(./FL_classdiagram.png) image.
+The structure of the system can be seen in the [` FL_classdiagram.png `](./FL_classdiagram.png) image.

 Basically, this project has 4 different parts in which in all of them the robot performs right edge following or similar behaviour.
-The part that connect the robot with the system is the same in all of them and it is as follows:
+The part that connects the robot with the system is the same in all of them and it is as follows:

 #### Connection
 ```